OfficeDev/office-scripts-docs/docs/includes/power-automate-tutorial-prerequisites.md

-Before starting this tutorial, you'll need access to the following applications:
+Before starting this tutorial, you'll need access to the following:

 - [Power Automate](/power-automate/organization-q-and-a).
 - [Excel on the web](https://www.office.com/launch/excel).